PyramidTechnologies/jPyramid-RS-232/README.md

 ## Important
 If you are using an Apex 7000 or Spectra, please make sure that all of your dip switches are in the off position.
 The unit msust be in RS-232 mode to use this library.
 For more information about configuration, please see our [faq](http://pyramidacceptors.com/support/faq/).

+## Anroid

+This does not support Android.
+The native library that handles the serial port does not support Android.
+We do not plan on adding this feature at anytime in the future.

 ## Java Pyramid Device API

 * Cross-platform, RS-232 Bill Validator API